the-teachingRSE-project/competencies/competencies.md

 ## An example master's programme for research software engineering {#subsec:examplemaster}

-The target audience for such a master's programme would be students holding a bachelor's degree from a domain science, which we will call "home domain" in the following.
+The target audience for such a master's programme are students holding a bachelor's degree from a domain science, which we will call "home domain" in the following.
 There is explicitly no restriction on the candidates' home domain: it may be from the \ac{STEM} disciplines, life sciences, humanities or social sciences.
 Candidates with a bachelor's degree in computer science are also